Spectrograms

 Phonetics.phonspecFunction

 Rudimentary functionality to plot a spectrogram, with parameters familiar to phoneticians.
 Includes a pre-emphasis routine which helps increase the intensity of the higher frequencies in the display.
-Uses a Kaiser window with a parameter value of 2.
+Defaults to a Gaussian window with a standard deviation of 1/6.

 Argument structure inferred from using plot recipe.
 Parameters such as xlim, ylim, color, and size should be passed as keyword arguments, as with standard calls to plot.